4th of July fireworks safety tips for dogs and other pets. Anxiety symptoms to watch for and how to help.

 Experts recommend creating a calm environment and making sure you are home with your pet, if possible.

 "If you can, be home for them at the time of fireworks.
-It's really important, it really gives them a sense of comfort and peace," said Fox.
+It's really important, it really gives them a sense of comfort and peace," Fox said.

 Fox also suggests lowering the blinds and putting on some background noise, like music, a television or white noise machine.